CS490-Knush/demo-utils/scripts/README.md

 From `/home/anushreeagrawal/demo-utils/docker/unicorn-server`
 - run `./run.sh`
-- then run `docker ps should show unicorn`, you should see the Unicorn docker container
+- then run `sudo docker ps`, you should see the Unicorn docker container
-- then run `docker logs -f unicorn`
+- then run `sudo docker logs -f unicorn`
 This may take a few minutes, once you see "Server:main: Started...", then you've started unicorn successfully.

 From `/home/anushreeagrawal`